Skip to main content

 2023 Tesla prices

-Although its sales lead was just usurped by BYD, Tesla continues to dominate as an EV industry leader entering 2024.
+Although its sales lead was just usurped by BYD, Tesla continues to dominate as an EV industry leader in 2024.
 While other automakers are driving their new electrified models through a door in the automotive industry that Tesla originally kicked in, the American automaker now offers five ever-popular EV models.
 That being said, prices have risen in recent years and, in true Tesla fashion, fluctuate often.
 Here’s where Tesla prices currently sit in 2024.

 Expand Expanding Close